 Plan to say a few words.
 Do it early, before too much celebrating occurs.
 You will want to say “Thank you” for being selected, of course, but use the time to recognize individual contributions and effort on both sides.

 Stress the team’s excitement at the promise of a successful project and a long and happy relationship.
 Give your client executive the opportunity to speak, with advanced warning.
 Then encourage people to meet and mingle and congratulate themselves for a job well done.
 At that point, step back and let the evening play out.
 Because you’ve done your part.

 Feels good to hear it, doesn’t it?
 Who doesn’t enjoy the chance to be recognized for their contribution?
 And while it’s obvious, I feel compelled to reinforce this most basic social lubricant.

 Say it early and often.
 Make it second nature and genuine.
 Thank administrative assistants for scheduling appointments, tracking down projectors, getting you a conference room and whatever else it is that they do to make your job easier.
 Thank your product manager for shifting her staff meeting to be available for that key demonstration.
 Thank the unappreciated person managing the front desk for, well, whatever.

 A simple card with two sentences is all it takes.
-(See page 61.)
+(See Cards and Letters.)
 Or a Starbucks $5 gift card.
 (I try to keep a bunch of them in my bag for these opportunities.
 But cash works, too.)
 For the unappreciated hotel staffer that gets you the clutch dinner reservation, or the administrative assistant that perfectly handles all the ‘big meeting’ logistics, or for the guy in marketing put the beautiful finishing touches on a key proposal.
 Say “Thank you.”

 It’s common courtesy, of course.
 But it’s also smart.
 Nobody gets thanked often enough.